nenamoree9/devcraft/README.md

 How to mod/reskin Devcraft:

+Reminder: All re-skins or mods you make have to be OPEN SOURCE.
+Do not make your re-skins/mods closed source.

 ----Minecraft Week (0.1)----

 First, do the same process you will do when you download a Devcraft version.